 6. Tibetan Yogurt

-Your Tibetan dessert recipes menu cannot be complete without the traditional yogurt of this land.
-It looks similar to other typical kinds of yogurt you see at the stores, but you will not find any additives other than fermented yak milk in this recipe.
+When talking about unique sweet treats from Tibet, you can’t forget the traditional yogurt of this land.
+It looks similar to other yogurts you see at the stores, but you will not find any additive other than fermented yak milk in this recipe.

 Tibetans will add grapes or different types of fruits for various flavors.
-This yogurt recipe is tied to the thousands of years of history and culture of Tibet.
+This yogurt recipe is tied to Tibet’s thousands of years of history and culture.
 This delicacy appears in many religious festivals, such as the Buddhist Shoton Festival.

 This Shoton festival usually takes place in August, so if you visit Tibet at this time, do not forget to enjoy this tasty yogurt.